-Ninth Offense DUI Penalties
+Ninth Offense DUI Penalties in Massachusetts

 Prior DUI Convictions

 If you’re accused of a 9th Offense DUI in Massachusetts, one way to decrease your exposure is to undermine your prior offenses.
 This is accomplished through what is called a RULE 30B MOTION.
-In such a motion we would challenge the basis for your prior convictions to prove that justice may not have been done.
+In such a motion, we would challenge the basis for your prior convictions to prove that justice may not have been done.
 Maybe you weren’t represented by an attorney.
 Maybe your prior attorney did not properly advise you of all of your rights or the potential consequences of your plea.
-There are numerous reasons that a prior offense may be vulnerable to a Rule 30B Motion.
+There are numerous reasons a prior offense may be vulnerable to a Rule 30B Motion.

 Mandatory License Suspension